‘We are running out of excuses to not take action, and running out of time…. the time to act is now.”

 - H.E.
 Danny Faure, President of Seychelles, 124m below the ocean surface, Nekton Mission, April 14th 2019

-To undertake at least 50 first descents to generate critical data, develop local research expertise and gain public support to underpin Seychelles’ commitment to protect 30% of their national waters by 2020.
+To undertake at least 50 submersible dives to generate critical data, develop local research expertise and gain public support to underpin Seychelles’ commitment to manage their national waters including the 30% protected.

-Very little research has been undertaken beneath 30metres (scuba depth) across Seychelles’ vast ocean territory of 1.37 million km2.
+Very little systemic research has been undertaken beneath 30metres (scuba depth) across Seychelles’ vast ocean territory of 1.37 million km2.
 The objective is to contribute to establishing a baseline of marine life and the state of the ocean in Seychelles.
-Research is focused from the surface into the Bathyal Zone (200m to 3000m), home to the greatest patterns of biodiversity and impact of human activities on these vital ecosystems.
+Research is focused on understanding how and why biological communities change across depth and geography.
+The deeper reef habitats that are a primary focus are home to a high diversity of organisms but are being impacted by human activities.

-Working for and on behalf of Seychelles we are co-creating a programme of opportunities for local marine scientists to participate in all aspects of the expedition, from research design to concluding outputs, to support the development of leadership, tools, skills, knowledge and networks within Seychelles to empower long-term sustainable ocean governance.
-Together with new expedition datasets and research findings this enables us to support Seychelles in successful implementation of its Marine Spatial Plan, including protection of 30% of its national waters, in support of a sustainable Blue Economy.
+Working with Seychelles partners we have co-created a programme of opportunities for local marine scientists to lead and participate in all aspects of the expedition, from research design to concluding outputs, to support sharing of leadership, tools, skills, knowledge and networks across the team to empower long-term sustainable ocean governance.

 First Descent is a unique collaboration of over 40 leading organisations combining marine research, subsea technology, media and civil society.
 It is one of the most ambitious non-governmental marine expeditions ever mounted.
 First Descent is led by Mission Partners Omega and Kensington Tours.